 Give details of the travel issues or problems at your school.
 These can be in text or bullet form.
-It should be clear how these problems have been identified and when and by whom, i.e. parents, residents, students etc. It would also be useful to identify future developments which may increase traffic levels or travel patterns.
+It should be clear how these problems have been identified and when and by who, i.e. parents, residents, students etc. It would also be useful to identify future developments which may increase traffic levels or travel patterns.
 This section should also outline things people are interested in, i.e. setting up a walking bus, more cycle parking etc

-D. School Travel Team
+Section 3: School Travel Team

-In order to develop and promote the school's travel plan, a school Travel Team is needed.
+In order to develop and promote the school's travel plan, a school travel team is needed.
 This should be led by a member of school staff or a parent with real enthusiasm and a willingness to champion sustainable travel.
-The Travel Team should try to meet as frequently as possible whilst developing and implementing the School Travel Plan.
+The working group should try to meet as frequently as possible whilst developing and implementing the School Travel Plan.
 The group should be made up of a variety of people including possibly teachers, parents, pupils and parents association representative.

-In this section, give the names and roles of all those in the School Travel Team, including the Travel Plan Leader, that will be responsible for implementing the School Travel Plan and a brief outline of tasks undertaken during the project.
+In this section, give the names and roles of all those in the School Travel Team that will be responsible for implanting the School Travel Plan and a brief outline of tasks undertaken during the project.